-- A copy of a residential tenancy agreement which was signed by the landlord on January 31, 2014 and Tenant M.D. on February 1, 2014, indicating a monthly rent of \$1,000.00, due on the first day of the month for a tenancy commencing on February 1, 2014; - A Monetary Order Worksheet showing the rent owing and paid during the relevant portion of this tenancy; and - A copy of a 10 Day Notice to End Tenancy for Unpaid Rent (the 10 Day Notice) dated January 2, 2016, and posted to the tenants' door on January 2, 2016, with a stated effective vacancy date of January 11, 2016, for \$1,100.00 in unpaid rent.
+- A Monetary Order Worksheet showing the rent owing and paid during the relevant portion of this tenancy; and - A copy of a 10 Day Notice to End Tenancy for Unpaid Rent (the 10 Day Notice) dated December 26, 2016, and personally served to the tenants on December 26, 2016, with a stated effective vacancy date of January 5, 2017, for \$1,800.00 in unpaid rent.

-Witnessed documentary evidence filed by the landlords indicates that the 10 Day Notice was posted to the tenants' door at 11:30 am on January 2, 2016.
+Witnessed documentary evidence filed by the landlords indicates that the 10 Day Notice was personally served to the tenants at 1:00 pm on December 26, 2016.
 The 10 Day Notice states that the tenants had five days from the date of service to pay the rent in full or apply for Dispute Resolution or the tenancy would end.